BrianHicks/brianthicks.com/content/post/sets-member-size.md

 [Last time]({{< ref "sets-intro.md" >}}) we started making a set using a binary search tree.
 Let's continue by adding more functionality to our set!
-Specifically, we're going to answer two questions:
+We're going to answer two questions:

 1. Is an item in the set?
-2. How big is the set?
+2. How many items are in the set?

 And we're going to do it recursively!